thayerz00r/robinhood-ai-trading-bot/README.md

 OPENAI_MODEL_NAME = "gpt-4o-mini"           # OpenAI model name
 MAX_POST_DECISIONS_ADJUSTMENTS = False      # Maximum number of adjustments to make (False - disable adjustments)
 ```

+#### Robinhood MFA Secret
+If you have Multi-Factor Authentication (MFA) enabled on your Robinhood account, you will need to provide the `ROBINHOOD_MFA_SECRET`.
+Here is how you can get it:
+1. Log in to your Robinhood account on your phone.
+Important to use your phone because it will display the secret key but not the QR code.
+2. Navigate to the security settings.
+3. Enable MFA if it is not already enabled.
+When setting up MFA, you will be asked to select an authentication method on your phone.
+Choose "Authenticator app" and Robinhood will provide you with a secret key.
+This is your `ROBINHOOD_MFA_SECRET`.
+4. Copy this secret key and paste it into the `config.py` file.
+5. Enter the same secret key into your authentication app on the same PC where you run the script (e.g., Google Authenticator).
+Note: If you enter the secret on a different device, it will generate a different value.
+6. After entering the same secret on the same PC, use the generated TOTP number to authenticate with the Robinhood app.

 ### Run
 To start the bot, run the following command in your terminal: